 In simple words, whichever Weight is higher, the booking person will consider that one.

 In general, shipping to India from the UAE takes about 30 days, depending on the port of origin and the final destination.
 Ocean freight is shipped to Kandla Port in Gujarat by ship from Jebel Ali Port in Dubai in eight days.
-In order to reach Chennai Port in southern India, the journey can take from 13 to 20 days.
+To reach Chennai Port in southern India, the journey can take from 13 to 20 days.

 Air freight reaches its destination faster than other forms of transportation.
 Alternatively, if both the sender and receiver are located inland or have access to an airport, this is also an appropriate choice.

 A country’s infrastructure can play a big role in how fast and how much it costs to ship.
-It can take longer, cost more, and be far riskier to deliver goods when a nation lacks highways, poor roads and a mountainous topography.
+It can take longer, cost more, and be far riskier to deliver goods when a nation lacks highways, poor roads, and mountainous topography.

 To ensure that your shipping documents are accurate and complete, please contact one of our account managers.
 The following documents should be kept in mind when shipping cargo to India:

-It is imperative that you have cargo insurance when you ship by ocean or air.
-You should have this insurance in case of any loss or damage occurring during the transport process, especially if you’re the primary owner of the goods.
+You must have cargo insurance when you ship by ocean or air.
+And also You should have this insurance in case of any loss or damage occurring during the transport process, especially if you’re the primary owner of the goods.
 You will always have a better chance of recovering from a loss by insuring your cargo.

 If you need assistance finding the right insurance company for you and your cargo, we can help.
 A manager will be able to tell you the best options today.